petkaantonov/bluebird/docs/docs/new-in-bluebird-3.md

 [Promise.props](.) and [.props](.) now support [ES6 `Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) objects along with normal objects.
 Actual `Map` objects are only considered for their entries in the map instead of both entries and properties.

-[Promise.each](.) and [.each](.) don't return the original array anymore.
-They return a new array that contains returned values from the iterator callback function in respective positions to the old array, same as [Promise.map](.).
-The aliases `Promise.mapSeries` and `.mapSeries` have been added for these methods, respectively.

 ##Warnings